Santa Claus Conquers the Martians: Legacy

 It spawned a tongue-in-cheek novelization by Lou Harry, released in 2005 by Penguin Books/Chamberlain Bros.
 The book, which includes a DVD of the original film, presents the story from the perspective of a now-adult Girmar, who has not only succeeded her father as the ruler of Mars but also narrates the tale in a valley girl type of language.

 In 2006, a second theatrical production premiered at the Maverick Theater in Fullerton, California.
 This version was adapted by Brian Newell and Nick McGee.
 The Maverick's production has become a comedic success and a local tradition that has been performed there every holiday season since 2006, with a 10th-anniversary production being performed in December 2015.

 In 2016, a third theatrical adaptation premiered at The Red Curtain Foundation for the Arts in Marysville, Washington, this version written and directed by Nick Poling.
 Like the film, the script for this adaptation is in the public domain.

-Sloppy Seconds covered the theme song in 1992.
+The Indiana based punk band Sloppy Seconds covered the theme song in 1992.

+The 2026 horror film Backrooms features a scene of the main character watching the movie on his television.